mark-watson/PythonAIBook/manuscript/Knowledge_Representation_Graph_and_Relational_Databases.md

 The examples here use Neo4j.
 You can either [install Neo4J using these instructions](https://neo4j.com/docs/operations-manual/current/installation/) and follow along or just read the sample code and the sample output if you are not sure will be using property graph databases in your applications.

-Note: although I don't provide sample output here, you can alternatively use the [Memgraph Graph Database](https://memgraph.com) that is largely compatible with Neo4j.
+Note: You can alternatively use the [Memgraph Graph Database](https://memgraph.com) that is largely compatible with Neo4j.
+However, we are using a sample graph database that is included with free community edition of Neo4J so you will need to do extra work following this material using Memgraph.

 We will use a Python client to access the Neo4J sample Movie Data graph database.